A Comprehensive Sulfur Chemistry Network Including Excited S(1D) and SO(1{\Delta}) for the XODIAC Photochemical Model: Accounting for Missing Sulfur Processes in Venus and Exo-Venus Analogs: Conclusions

 \item To assess the role of unaccounted sulfur sources on Venus, we compared two lower-boundary atomic sulfur conditions in \texttt{XODIAC-2025.v2}: zero sulfur and an imposed 1~ppm atomic sulfur abundance.
 Introducing 1~ppm S causes substantial increases in polysulfur abundances, particularly S$_3$ and S$_4$, bringing them into much closer agreement with observations.
 This result suggests the need for either a deeper, unmodeled source of reduced sulfur or more efficient polysulfur formation pathways than those presently included in existing networks.

-\item We modeled three exo-Venus analogs: (i) a Venus-like P–T structure with an isotherm above 30 km, (ii) an atmosphere exposed to 1000$\times$ solar flux, and (iii) a hybrid of both.
-In all cases, sulfur chemistry is most strongly modified above 30 km due to enhanced photochemical production of S and SO, which drives subsequent reaction cascades.
+\item We modeled three exo-Venus analogs, each with zero and 1~ppm initial atomic sulfur abundances: (i) a Venus-like $P$--$T$ structure with an isotherm above 30~km, (ii) an atmosphere exposed to 1000$\times$ solar flux, and (iii) a hybrid of both.
+Our exo-Venus models with initial $S = 0$ show only modest differences between the \texttt{XODIAC-2025.v1} and \texttt{XODIAC-2025.v2} networks in sulfur chemistry for the stratospheric isotherm model (M4), primarily due to photochemical branching in the production channels of S and S($^1$D).

-\item Our exo-Venus models (M4–M6) show increasing differences in sulfur abundances relative to the base \texttt{XODIAC-2025.v1} network, driven primarily by the additional photochemical pathways introduced in \texttt{XODIAC-2025.v2}.
-Model M6 shows the largest deviations, followed by M5 and then M4, reflecting the combined influence of strong irradiation and the high-altitude isotherm.
+\item Our exo-Venus models with initial $S = 1~\mathrm{ppm}$ (M7--M9) exhibit increasing deviations in sulfur abundances relative to the corresponding $S = 0$ cases (M4--M6), particularly in the lower and mid-atmospheres, driven primarily by enhanced sulfur production near the surface.
+The hybrid model M9 shows the largest deviations from M6 among all models, for both polysulfur species and most other sulfur-bearing molecules, reflecting the combined influence of strong irradiation and a high-altitude isotherm.